kxmn-archived/aurora/readme.md

 # 3rd party credit

-Below, a list with 3rd party snippets mixed in Lunar code.
+Below, a list with 3rd party snippets mixed in Aurora code.
 Some of these were changed and adapted.

 * Template: build upon SLT (https://github.com/henix/slt2)